autarc/optimal-select/README.md

 ### Client & Server

-The latest version `optimal-select` allows the generation and optimization of selectors on virtual environments.
+The latest version of `optimal-select` allows the generation and optimization of selectors on virtual environments.
 It uses the basic structure the [htmlparser2](https://github.com/fb55/htmlparser2) [DOM](https://github.com/fb55/domhandler) provides and adds some utilities to create the same results as the browser (note: the `withDOMLv1` option has to be enabled).
 Other libraries like [cheerio](https://github.com/cheeriojs/cheerio) are built on top of these and therefore compatible.

 In contrast to the browser does server environments not have a global context which defines their scope.
-Therefore one can either be specified explicit as a node using the `context` options field or automatically extracted from the provided input element.
+Therefore one can either be specified explicit through a node using the `context` options field or automatically extracted from the provided input element.
 Checkout [the example](/example/index.js) for more details.

 ## TODO

 - extend documentation
 - add automatic tests (e.g. [using jsdom](https://github.com/jbwyme/optimal-select/blob/master/tests/select.js))
-- improve child-relation and grouping of multi-select
+- improve child-relation and grouping of `getMultiSelector`
+- define `strict` option for optimizations of multiple elements
 - check attributes for complex classnames
 - fix ["#3 - Match line breaking attribute values"](https://github.com/Autarc/optimal-select/issues/3)
 - fix [#8 - Full coverage for "nth-of-type" optimization](https://github.com/Autarc/optimal-select/issues/8)
-- consider `:not` - selector to exclude other elements matching, (for multiple element matching, consider the :not selector to exclude exceptions)
+- consider `:not` - selector to exclude other elements matching (for multiple element matching consider the :not selector to exclude exceptions)

 ## Development